Estimated reading time: 8 minutes

 The official Hunter Valley Visitor Information Centre is in the heart of the Hunter Valley just outside of Cessnock.
 It is at Wine Country Drive Pokolbin at the same entry to Cessnock Airport.

 Things to do in Hunter Valley

 This is the most versatile wine region in the country and must thing to do in the Hunter Valley.
-So, whatever is your favorite wine it will be at Hunter Valley.
+So, whatever your favourite wine it will be at Hunter Valley.
 Get ready to explore over 150 boutique wineries and taste it whether it is white, red, or sparkling.
-Or, just have a wine tasting trip to test them all and find a new favorite.
+Or, just have a wine-tasting trip to test them all and find a new favourite.

 Hunter Valley is with handmade cheese shops that are famous for their quality.
-So, they will have all your favorites to pair it with those sweet wine you just got.
+So, they will have all your favourites to pair with those sweet wines you just got.

 Craft Beer tasting

 A glass of wine or a plate of cheese is not all Hunter Valley famous for.
 You could also enjoy a full glass of beer made in the region.
 So, get ready to visit the local brews.
 It will be an experience as good as or even better than a wine tasting trip.

 Chocolate tasting on a Hunter Valley day trip

 Hunter Valley chocolate shops also promise you an experience of a lifetime.
 So, get ready to have a bite of wonder that would melt in your mouth.
 Call them in advance if you have a group of 5 and they will prep a tasting platter for free of charge.